mrksbrg/adas-pro-sivic/README.md

 - `utils`: Three utility functions called by the main MATLAB scripts.

 ### Running NSGA-II with Pro-SiVIC
 Follow the steps below to reproduce our study on using NSGA-II with Pro-SiVIC for test case generation.
+In a nutshell, our implementation does the following:

+1. Randomly create an initial population (NSGA-II)
+1. Run simulations for the initial population (Pro-SiVIC)
+1. Evaluate the objective functions for the initial population (NSGA-II)
+1. Sort the initial population (NSGA-II)
+1. Select mates using tournament selection (NSGA-II)
+1. Perform crossover (NSGA-II)
+1. Insert mutations (NSGA-II)
+1. Run a simulation for child 1 (Pro-SiVIC)
+1. Evaluate the objective functions for child 1 (NSGA-II)
+1. Run a simulation for child 2 (Pro-SiVIC)
+1. Evaluate the objective functions for child 2 (NSGA-II)
+1. Select the best individuals based on elitism and crowding distance (NSGA-II)
+1. Write the results to file

 #### Prerequisities
 - MATLAB installed.
 We used version X.